andydennis/WhatsMyName/README.md

 ```

 ## Updates

+WhatsMyName Repository:

 I update this project as I have time and would *LOVE* to have interested people help maintain and grow it.
 Please reach to me webbreacher {at} gmail {dot} com if you are interested.

+WhatsMyNamePackage Repository:

+This is updated inline with the WhatsMyName repo and then published to pypi for those who would like a
+packaged version of the code for their Python environments/projects.

 ## Contributors
 [@WebBreacher](https://github.com/WebBreacher/)<br>